tlhunter/robot-onslaught/README.md

 I've only tested this in Chrome and Firefox.

 Use WASD to move and the ARROW keys to shoot.
+Pro Tip: Map these to a gamepad ;)

 ## Sources